jarelllama/Blocklist-Checker/README.md

 ### Processing time

 Time taken in seconds to download the blocklist and generate the report.

-Includes time taken to download
+Note that the time taken to download dependencies/restore cache is excluded from this calculation.